chaseofthejungle/intro-to-selenium/README.md

 * Free use (and open source, with a thriving community for support).
 * Support for various platforms/browsers.
-* Seamless integration with various testing tools (such as Maven, JUnit, and TestNG).
+* Seamless integration with various test case management, reporting, CI/CD, and other tools (such as Maven, Jenkins, JUnit, and TestNG).
 * Compatibility with assorted programming languages (such as Java, Python, Ruby, JavaScript, and C#).

 **Limitations of Selenium include:**

-* Desktop app testing support is not native (although such tools can be integrated with Selenium).
+* Desktop app testing support is not native, although relevant tools (e.g., Robot Framework, AutoIt) can be integrated *with* Selenium.
 * Built-in reporting tools are also not native (although these can also be integrated).
 * Support for image and CAPTCHA handling is (natively) limited.
+  + However, CAPTCHAs might be automated through complex means, such as applying algorithms to decode images using Optical Character Recognition (OCR).
 * Mobile testing requires integration with non-native tools (such as Appium).

 ## 3. <a name="methods">Important Methods</a>

+*Note: A *WebElement* is a web page element (e.g., input box, button) that Selenium can interface with.*

 `isDisplayed()`: Verifies if a specified element is visible on a page.
 `isEnabled()`: Verifies if a specified element is toggled on for interaction on a page.